 I was finding not so little fox ‘deposits’ in my garden and so it was a great opportunity to give this stuff a whirl.

 We mixed up the fox repellent and put this stuff everywhere we could think of: hedges, flower beds, around the top and bottom of the fence, we weren’t taking any chances.
 And this brings me to one of the best features of this fox repellent, the fact it can be used anywhere and not cause damage to your plants, grass, seeds, or anything else.

 How it works, is that it tricks the fox into thinking that a larger animal has taken up residence in that area and therefore they’d better find somewhere else to hang out.
 Now, foxes are creatures of habit, and so it takes a while for them to change their routines, so don’t expect instant results with Scoot fox deterrent.
 It definitely worked when I used this in combination with the Pestbye with a bit of a struggle:

-Anyway, we applied a lot of this stuff all over my friend’s garden and sure enough, the next night or two there were no signs of the fox.
+Anyway, we applied a lot of this stuff all over my garden and sure enough, the next night or two there were no signs of the fox.
 However, on day three a big fresh ‘hello pie’ was left on the grass.

-feeling a little annoyed, but undeterred ourselves, we set about spraying all over again, but this time we made sure to keep applying the Scoot fox repellent every evening.
+Feeling a little annoyed, but undeterred ourselves, we set about spraying all over again, but this time we made sure to keep applying the Scoot fox repellent every evening.
 This time it worked wonders, and after two weeks of my friend spraying, he stopped and hasn’t had any problems since.